 For some, the mild WA winter drives an ice-pick of demotivation into their social lives and their sense of adventure shrivels like a man suffering from 3rd-degree dexie dick.

 To others, the cool air and refreshing precipitation in the South West means one thing: it’s time to run the fungus gauntlet down to Balingup and its surrounds.

 Once you have found a nice spot of pine forest your task is to identify the right mushroom (subs).
 There are wrong mushrooms.
 There are very wrong mushrooms.
-Correct identification of shroom is the difference between a night of laughing like a halfwit during an Adam Sandler movie and chronic organ failure and shitting out your liver.
+Correct identification of shroom is the difference between a night of laughing like a halfwit during an Adam Sandler movie and chronic organ failure.

 A slow & painful death aside, there is another foe you should be wary of – the humble farmer.
 Remember, it is not possible to wake up earlier than a farmer, so they’ll be out and about and won’t welcome your presence.
 If they don’t chase you, they’ll probably snitch on you, remember, old McDonald has a phone, so E-I, E-I GO.

 Why the urgency?
 Well, aren’t many roads out of Balingup and unsurprisingly the police are aware of this.
 To make matters worse given that the average automobile in Balingup will be dripping in dream catchers and Magic Happens bumper stickers, your Perth metro-mobile parked along Jayes Road will stand out like a cold sore in a Colgate commercial.